“I am an Oracle DBA/Apps DBA and “Confused between Oracle Cloud & Amazon AWS” which platform to learn or where should I focus?”

-If you look at above two diagrams (from our Oracle Cloud Certification Training for DBA’s) , there are three service Models in Cloud:
+If you look at above two diagrams (from our Oracle Cloud Training for DBA’s), there are three service Models in Cloud:

-Stands for Software as a Service, where almost everything is handled by Cloud Vendor like Oracle, SalesForce or Google (for Gmail) etc. All client need is to buy license and start using Service.
+Stands for Software as a Service, where almost everything is handled by Cloud vendors like Oracle, SalesForce or Google (for Gmail), etc. All clients need is to buy a license and start using Service.
 Example of SaaS from Oracle includes Fusion Applications, ERP Cloud.

 (Note: ERP Cloud is different than E-Business (R12) or Peoplesoft on Cloud – These comes under IaaS & PaaS Category).

-Note: There is not much role for DBA’s in Oracle SaaS except export/import of data or creating connections to other Cloud Account or On-Premise Account or Load Users.
+Note: There is not many roles for DBA’s in Oracle SaaS except export/import of data or creating connections to other Cloud Account or On-Premise Account or Load Users.

-Stands for Platform as a Service, where platform like Database or Application Server or Web Server are provided by Cloud Vendor on Cloud with all the tools necessary manage these.
-Clients (and You as Cloud Admin) still needs to patch or do backup & recovery or Upgrade or Clone specific platforms like Database or Application Server in PaaS .
+Stands for Platform as a Service, where a platform like a Database or Application Server or Web Server is provided by Cloud Vendor on Cloud with all the tools necessary manage these.
+Clients (and You as Cloud Admin) still need to patch or do backup & recovery or Upgrade or Clone specific platforms like Database or Application Server in PaaS.

-You however get necessary tool from Cloud Vendor (like DBaaSCLI to patch & Restore, bkup_cli for Backup) so that you as Cloud Admin can do these tasks by click of button or using REST API.
+You, however, get the necessary tools from Cloud Vendor (like DBaaSCLI to patch & Restore, bkup_cli for Backup) so that you as Cloud Admin can do these tasks by a click of a button or using REST API.

 Oracle Database is part of Database Cloud Service (DBCS) and is under PaaS Offering.

-Note: There is lot of work for DBA’s in Oracle PaaS, for full list of tasks performed by DBA’s in Cloud check at http://k21academy.com/cloud12
+Note: There is lot of work for DBA’s in Oracle PaaS, for a full list of tasks performed by DBA’s in Cloud check at https://k21academy.com/cloud12

-(Point 6 is my favourite and if you know this with Hands-On Experience, I think you can earn lot of Money over next few years).
+(Point 6 is my favorite and if you know this with Hands-On Experience, I think you can earn a lot of Money over the next few years).

-Running and managing database on IaaS is not much different then traditional On-Premise Style (except that you save time in purchasing hardware).
+Running and managing the database on IaaS is not much different than traditional On-Premise Style (except that you save time in purchasing hardware).

 When you run Database on IaaS Service Model, You loose out benefits of running Database in PaaS Service Model (DBCS) like One Click Patch or Automated Backup Configuration, simple Clone using click of a button and lot more.